flyCouch/MFD-Switches/README.md

 How I extract displays in Falcon BMS 4.35.

+Edit: I have recently changed to MFD.exe for MFD extraction.

-New Edit: Recently remembered you have to do this too.
+Edit: Recently remembered you have to do this too.

 "You have to run the graphics in windowed mode of course (not BMS's fault, it's a Windows limitation I think) and you can set this option with the configuration tool or just add this line